William Morris Davis (congressman)

 William Morris Davis (August 16, 1815 – August 5, 1891), was an abolitionist, author and a Republican member of the U.S. House of Representatives from Pennsylvania.
 Among his friends were the New York sculptor Henry Kirke Brown, and the lock inventor Linus Yale.

 Biography

-William Morris Davis was born in Keene Valley, New York.
+William Morris Davis was born in Keene, New York.
 He moved to Pennsylvania and became a sugar refiner in Philadelphia.
 Davis was elected as a Republican to the Thirty-seventh Congress.
 He was elected as a member to the American Philosophical Society in 1883.

 He died in Keene Valley in 1891.
-Interment in Friends Fair Hill Burial Ground in Germantown, Pennsylvania.
+Interment in Friends Fair Hill Burial Ground in Germantown, Philadelphia.

+His extended family included Reverend Phebe Ann Coffin Hanaford, Abby Hopper Gibbons, Martha Coffin Wright, John Pelham and Edward Morris Davis.